GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Implementation

 \begin{textbox} \textit{You are an AI that returns only a single number: 1 or 0.
 Return 1 if the given code snippet is unsafe or contains vulnerabilities.
 Return 0 if the code is safe.
 Respond with only the number 1 or 0.
 No other text, symbols, or explanations.} \end{textbox}

 Under this prompt, each generated code sample is labeled as either safe (0) or unsafe (1).
 The judge model is trained independently and is never exposed to outputs from \ourname or any baseline models during training.
 A detailed discussion of its reliability is provided in Section~\ref{sec:discussion}.
+We have also tested with two other judges, i.e., Qwen3-14B and GPT-5.2; The results are presented in Appendix~\ref{sec:Evaluation Across Different Judge Models}.

 \textbf{Efficiency.} Efficiency is assessed by measuring both the number of trainable parameters introduced during fine-tuning and the associated computational cost.
 Specifically, we report the total number of trainable parameters and the overall fine-tuning cost in terms of floating-point operations (FLOPs).
 We additionally report FLOPs per second to capture differences in computational intensity across fine-tuning methods.